 If the Android app won’t allow you to share the screen, you can try to clear the app data or reinstall the app.
-Also, it’s quite possible that the service is temporary down, especially since Google decided to merge Google Meet and Google Duo.
+Also, it’s quite possible that the service is temporarily down, especially since Google decided to merge Google Meet and Google Duo.
 The whole process is a bit messy, with A/B testing and some uncommon bugs, but it seems that things are getting better. iOS users still need to wait for some time until this functionality becomes available on Meet for iPhone.
 Unless you use the old Meet in the Gmail app for iOS.

 But, let’s move to the troubleshooting steps.
 First, let’s clear the local data from the Google Meet app.
 Here’s what you need to do:

 - Clear the data and restart your device.